 Going back to my college years in the early 1960s, I recall how liturgical renewal was inseparable from social renewal, and the sacrament of Holy Communion was central to both.
 From the beginning—all the way back to the problems in first century Corinth—the Lord’s Supper was social dynamite, bringing masters, clients, and slaves together at the same meal.
 In the civil rights movement of the sixties we came to realize that those who ate and drank together at the Lord’s table should not eat and drink separately in the cafeterias.
 Likewise, those who were baptized in the same font should not have to swim in separate swimming pools.

 Where are bridges between the sacraments and society being built today?
-Certainly the recovery of the centrality of the holy supper, the recovery of the event as a recognizable (though quite different and special) ordinary meal, the open accessibility of the table to all baptized into the body of Christ, and its connection to sending food and aid and hope into the streets of daily life (for example, through our hunger offerings), provide an opportunity for some fresh thinking about the Holy and Blessed Sacrament of the Body and Blood of Christ.
-And how wonderful that this fresh thinking need not be not a departure from but an appropriation of the great tradition!.
+Certainly the recovery of the centrality of the holy supper, the recovery of the event as a recognizable (though quite different and special) ordinary meal, the open accessibility of the table to all who have been baptized into the body of Christ, the recognition that Holy Communion is both the goal and the renewal of Christian initiation, and the connection between eating and drinking at the table of the Kingdom and sending food and aid and hope into the streets of daily life (for example, through our hunger offerings) — these all provide opportunities for some fresh thinking about the Holy and Blessed Sacrament of the Body and Blood of Christ.
+And how wonderful that this fresh thinking need not be not a departure from the great tradition but an application of it!
 Thanks be to God.
 Amen.

 – Pastor Frank C. Senn, STS

-This Corpus Christi procession take place at a Eucharistic Congress in Charlotte, North Carolina.
+Image below: This Corpus Christi procession took place at a Eucharistic Congress in Charlotte, North Carolina.